influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2/migrate-cqs.md

 ---

 InfluxDB OSS 2.0 replaces 1.x continuous queries (CQs) with **InfluxDB tasks**.
-To migrate continuous queries to InfluxDB 2.0, convert InfluxDB 1.x CQs into Flux and create new InfluxDB 2.0 tasks.
+To migrate continuous queries to InfluxDB 2.0 tasks, do the following:

 1. [Output all InfluxDB 1.x continuous queries](#output-all-influxdb-1x-continuous-queries)
 2. [Convert continuous queries to Flux queries](#convert-continuous-queries-to-flux-queries)